 If you need to speak to an adviser to go through the form with you, contact adult social care (Customer First).

-After you have completed the form, you will receive a key fob with the contact details for Customer First and your ID number.
+After you have completed the form, you will receive a key fob with the contact details for Customer First and the ID number of the person you care for, in the event that the plan needs to be activated.

 How does the plan work?